lihuixidian/PIANO/README.md

 ./IM-test.sh
 ```

-After that, DISCO will gives the solution, as the node selection sequence.
+After that, PIANO will gives the solution, as the node selection sequence.
 And the influence of the nodes selected can be determined by `evaluate.py`. `evaluate.py` in the `DISCO-KDD/code/data`.

 ## LICENSE
-This DISCO framework is partly based on the [graph_comb_opt](https://github.com/Hanjun-Dai/graph_comb_opt) with MIT license.
+This PIANO framework is partly based on the [graph_comb_opt](https://github.com/Hanjun-Dai/graph_comb_opt) with MIT license.